From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Overview, assumptions and main results

 \end{itemize}

+Throughout the paper, we will frequently use the following notation.
+We will denote by $K^{+}:=K(T, \HRp, \HE)$ some generic constant which depends only upon $T$ and the parameters appearing in \A{HR}$_+$ and \HE.
+With a slight abuse of notation, we will proceed similarly and denote by $K:=K(T, \HR, \HE)$ some generic constant which depends upon $T$, $a$, $b$, $\delta a/\delta m$, $\delta b/ \delta m$, $\lambda$ and $\eta$.
+In particular, their values may vary from line to line.
+We will emphasize the dependence of the constants $K$ or $K_+$ with respect to a prescribed parameter $\beta$ by writing $K_\beta$ or $K^+_\beta$.

-Under \HR\, and \HE, the martingale problem associated with \eqref{SDE:MCKEAN} is well-posed for any initial distribution $\mu \in \mathcal{P}_2(\rr^d)$.
+Under \HRp\, and \HE, the martingale problem associated with \eqref{SDE:MCKEAN} is well-posed for any initial distribution $\mu \in \mathcal{P}(\mathbb{R}^d)$.
+Note that in \cite{chaudruraynal:frikha}, the well-posedness is actually tackled under weaker regularity assumptions on the coefficients, especially with respect to the measure argument, see Theorem 3.4 therein.
 In particular, weak existence and uniqueness in law holds for the SDE \eqref{SDE:MCKEAN}.
-We refer to \cite{chaudruraynal:frikha} for a proof using a fixed point argument in a suitable complete metric space under weaker assumptions, notably concerning the regularity in the measure argument.
 The law of the process $(X^{s, \xi}_t)_{t\geq s}$ given by the unique solution to the SDE \eqref{SDE:MCKEAN} starting from the initial distribution $\mu = [\xi]$ at time $s$ thus only depends upon $\xi$ through its law $\mu$.
-Given $\mu \in \pp$, it thus makes sense to consider $([X^{s, \xi}_t])_{t\geq s}$ as a function of the initial distribution $\mu$ (and of the time variable $s$) without specifying the choice of the lifted random variable $\xi$ that has $\mu$ as distribution.
+Given $\mu \in \mathcal{P}(\mathbb{R}^d)$, it thus makes sense to consider $([X^{s, \xi}_t])_{t\geq s}$ as a function of the initial distribution $\mu$ (and of the time variable $s$) without specifying the choice of the lifted random variable $\xi$ that has $\mu$ as distribution.
 We then introduce, for any $x\in \rr^d$, the following \emph{decoupled stochastic flow} associated to the SDE \eqref{SDE:MCKEAN}

 We note that the previous equation is not a McKean-Vlasov SDE since the law appearing in the coefficients is not $[X^{s, x, \mu}_r]$ but rather $[X^{s, \xi}_r]$, that is, the law of the solution to the SDE \eqref{SDE:MCKEAN} (starting at time $s$ from the initial distribution $\mu$) at time $r$.
-Under \HR(i) and \HE, the time-inhomogeneous martingale problem associated to the SDE \eqref{SDE:MCKEAN:decoupling} is well-posed, see e.g. Stroock and Varadhan \cite{stroock:varadhan}.
+Under \HRp(i) and \HE, the time-inhomogeneous martingale problem associated to the SDE \eqref{SDE:MCKEAN:decoupling} is well-posed, see e.g. Stroock and Varadhan \cite{stroock:varadhan}.
 In particular, weak existence and uniqueness in law holds for the SDE \eqref{SDE:MCKEAN:decoupling}.